Gaurav1881/royalcarwash/README.md

 # royalcarwash

-A Java app built with netbeans built specifically for The Royal Car Wash.
+A Java Netbeans desktop application built specifically for The Royal Car Wash on short 2 days notice.
+They needed a system asap and since I had prior experiance with Netbeans it would be the fastest method of delivery.
+This application was designed, created, and deployed on their local machine in the span of 48 hours.

 This application takes a clients phone number and services then saves that data to that PostgresSQL server.